Social Security Disability Lawyer

 Fort Lauderdale, Florida SSDI Lawyer

-As of March 2021, Fort Lauderdale has an “average wait time until the hearing is held” of 6 months, with an average process time of 265 days (days until final deposition).
+As of March 2021, Fort Lauderdale’s “average wait time until the hearing is held” is 6 months, with an average process time of 265 days (days until the final deposition).

 Fort Lauderdale, Florida SSDI Lawyer